seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 where $n$ is the data size, $\lambda$ is the regularization parameter and $p$ is the number of slope coefficients.

+The difference in the penalty term can make lasso regression preferable to ridge regression in certain situations.
+The L1 penalty not only shrinks the coefficients like ridge regression but can also shrink some of them exactly to zero.
+Thus, lasso's ability to zero out coefficients makes it particularly useful in high-dimensional datasets where many predictors might be irrelevant.

-Let's have a look at how this differnece in the penalty term makes lasso regression work differently from ridge regression.
-The comparison is done by means of mean squared error (MSE) from estimating the relationship between the weight of bream fish and five independent variables.
-We start by loading necessary libraries and the data.
+Now, we will compare the performance of multivariate, ridge, and lasso regression models by means of mean squared error (MSE) from estimating the relationship between the weight of bream fish and five independent variables.
+We start by loading the necessary libraries and the data.
 As always, we use the data about common fish species from [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download).

 ```
 import numpy as np